-Do you have a school group that is looking to build on your current academic skills?
-We are happy to discuss new programs / ideas that align with our mission if you are feeling creative.
+Do you have a school group that is looking to go beyond its current academic skills?
+We are happy to discuss new programs and ideas that align with our mission if you are feeling creative.
 Here is a list of program areas we offer:

 - Milfoil Identification and Eradication Methods—snorkel for invasives & learn about aquatic plants

 - Invasive Plant Management (both aquatic & terrestrial plants)—learn what an invasive plant is and then take action

 - Water Quality Sampling—gather real data while learning about sampling methods and how this data is used